TimPasquini/BladesInTheDarkGenerators/README.md

 Buildings:
 Get a random building description using the information from page 301.
-Use the arguments "rare" or "common" in the terminal to decide which table to roll from.
+Optionally accepts the argument of "rare" or "common" during instantiation.

 People:
 Get a random NPC from the data on pages 302 and 303.
-Use the arguments "rare" or "common" in the terminal to decide which profession table to roll from.
+Optionally accepts the arguments "rare" or "common" for the profession argument and will also accept a heritage argument during instantiation.

 Demons:
 Creates a random demon out of the data on page 304.